 Emperor Cartagia from Babylon 5 is thouroughly insane and monstrous, but his cruel antics have a distinctively petty and childish taste.
 He's like a dim-witted bully tormenting a cat.
-He would dance a merry dance with the court jester and then have him executed for mocking him, goe all sulky, when despite all his efforts, he cannot get a scream out of G'Kar, and act annoyed that he has to make all the decisions, when asked, which of G'Kar's eyes would he like to be put out.
+He would dance a merry dance with the court jester and then have him executed for mocking him, goes all sulky when despite all his efforts, he cannot get a scream out of his victim, and acts annoyed that he has to make all the decisions, when asked which of the victim's eyes he would like to be put out.
 Hell, he sentences his entire planet to destruction, because he was promised to be made a god if he does.

 Paulie Walnuts from The Sopranos is the perfect(ly nightmarish) combination of the petty self-centeredness of a spoiled child with the total disregard for human life of a stone-cold murderer.